rbahmani01/mlops_load_forecasting/README.md

 ### 1.2 Dataset

 - This project is **not limited to a specific dataset**.
 Thanks to its generic, configuration-driven design, it can operate on any large-scale energy consumption dataset stored in PostgreSQL.
+- The data can be added to the Postgres database via the API.
 - For demonstration and benchmarking, we use the **Smart Meters in London** dataset from the UK Power Networks *Low Carbon London* project.
 - The dataset contains electricity consumption readings for **5,567 households** collected between **2011–2014** as part of the UK’s nationwide smart-meter rollout.
 - It is a **cleaned, refactored version** of the original London Datastore release and includes **electrical energy consumption**, aggregated for efficient time-series forecasting.